Localization of nonbacktracking centrality on dense subgraphs of sparse networks: Exponential decay of nonbacktracking centrality around the child network

 where $f$ is the fraction of child nodes that are merged with mother network nodes.
 (In Eq. (\ref{eq41.20}) we made the approximation $\langle \rho \prod_{k=1}^m b_k^{(i)} \rangle \approx \langle \rho \rangle \langle \prod_{k=1}^m b_k^{(i)} \rangle$, again assuming a small variance for $\rho$.)
 We obtain

-Figure \ref{fig:decay_figures} shows results for the decay of the NBC around the child network in a composite network consisting of the Karate club network inserted, at $n_c=5$ random points, into an ER network of $N=10^6$ and varying mean degree.
+As an example, Fig. \ref{fig:decay_figures} shows results for the decay of the NBC around the child network in a composite network consisting of the Karate club network inserted, at $n_c=5$ random points, into an ER network of $N=10^6$ and varying mean degree.
 The LEV of the child network is $\approx 5.29$, therefore in Fig. \ref{fig:decay_figures}(a) localization is absent due to the higher LEV of the mother network.
-In the cases where localization is present (Fig. \ref{fig:decay_figures}(a,b,c)) the theoretical prediction, Eq. (\ref{eq41.40}) provides a very good fit up to a cutoff distance which depends on the LEV (i.e., the branching, which in this case coincides with the mean degree) of the mother network.
+In the cases where localization is present (Fig. \ref{fig:decay_figures}(b,c,d)) the theoretical prediction, Eq. (\ref{eq41.40}) provides a very good fit up to a cutoff distance which depends on the LEV (i.e., the branching, which in this case is closely approximated by the mean degree) of the mother network.
 As an example of a real-world mother network Fig. \ref{fig:decay_ER_in_real} shows results for a small ER network inserted into the Gnutella p2p network.
 For small distances away from the child network, the theory works remarkably well.

 Both in Figs. \ref{fig:decay_figures} and \ref{fig:decay_ER_in_real} the mean NBC noticably deviates, above a certain distance, from the exponential decay predicted by Eq. (\ref{eq41.40}).
 This is a finite size effect related to the normalization of the NBCs, and can be understood as follows.
 Due to the normalization of the NBCs we must have